Vekkali Amman Temple: Festivals and religious practises

 The temple priests perform the puja (rituals) during festivals and on a daily basis.
 The temple rituals are performed seven times a day; Visvarupa at 5:15 a.m., morning abhishekam at 5:30 a.m., Deepa darisanam at 6:15 a.m., Uchikalam at 12:00 p.m., Uchikaladeepa at 1:00 p.m, Maalai Tharisanam at 7:00 p.m. and Ardha Jamam at 9:00 p.m.
 Each ritual comprises three steps: alangaram (decoration), naivethyam (food offering) and deepa aradanai (waving of lamps) for Vekkali Amman.
 The worship is held amidst music with nagaswaram (pipe instrument) and tavil (percussion instrument), religious instructions in the Vedas (sacred text) read by priests and prostration by worshippers in front of the temple mast.
 There are weekly, monthly and fortnightly rituals.

-Chittirai festival held during April–May, Panguni Poochoridal in March–April, Mango ablution on the last Friday of Tamil month of Vaikasi (May–June), Navarathri in Purattasi (September–October), Thai Velli (Fridays of January–February) and Fridays and Aadi velli (Fridays of July–August) are the festivals celebrated in the temple.
+Chittirai festival held during April–May, Panguni Poochoridal in March–April, Mango ablution on the last Friday of Tamil month of Vaikasi (May–June), Navarathri in Purattasi (September–October), Thai Velli (Fridays of January–February) and Aadi Velli (Fridays of July–August) are the festivals celebrated in the temple.

 The temple implements the Annadhanam scheme as a part of the Tamil Nadu government's initiative to provide free food daily to devotees.
 Under the initiative, free food is provided to fifty devotees every day.